 Additionally, you will also need to build the sump to place the pump inside.
 All of these add to the installation cost.

+Do sump pump use a lot of electricity?
 You will obviously need to pay electricity bills to run the sump pump.
 To reduce the energy cost, you can use a cost-efficient sump pump.
 Generally, smart sump pumps consume much less electricity than traditional sump pumps.
 You can also make your own smart sump pump by using smart plugs.

 Monitoring And Maintenance